Big Data architecture, Dataviz, Netflow, Navigation improvement

 - Top/Flop Netflow

-Important note : The Dataviz functionality requires ServiceNav to operate in "Big Data" flow.
+Important note: The Dataviz functionality requires ServiceNav to be running in a "Big Data" stream.

-This feed is for now only activated on the SaaS platformand will be available for dedicated platforms in the first quarter of 2019.
+This flow is currently only activated on the SaaS platformand will be available for dedicated platforms in the first quarter of 2019.

-The Dataviz functionality is therefore for the time being only unavailable on the dedicated platforms, which does not impact the version upgrades on the latter, and access to the rest of the new features.
+The Dataviz functionality is therefore for the moment not available on the dedicated platforms, which does not impact the version upgrades on the latter, and the access to the rest of the news.

-Netflow Analysis - Upgrade your power in network flow analysis
+Netflow Analysis - Get a head start in network flow analysis

-This only requires a little configuration, associated with a new plugin.
+This only requires a little configuration, combined with a new plugin.